-GR8NET performs identification of the clock speed of the slot it is installed in, presenting the frequency in Hertz in the page C9:
+GR8NET performs measurement of the clock speed of the slot it is installed in, presenting the frequency in Hertz in the page C9:

-Off Offset Size Op Op Description
+Off set Size Ор Description

 Dec Hex

 Clock speed

-144 90 3 R 24 bits (in little endian format) representing the clock speed of the

-GR8NET audio, maximal properly measured speed is 16777215 Hz
+144 90 3 R 24 bits (in little endian format) representing the clock speed of the GR8NET audio, maximal properly measured speed is 16777215 Hz

-Application may examine this value and switch to GR8NET internal clock source by setting CLKSRC bit of System mode register.
+The source being measured is identified by the MCLKSRC bit of System mode register.
 11.5.10.
 Mixer and DAC (digital to analog converter)

 GR8NET features 16-bit physical DAC circuit.
 Before final 16-bit sample is formed, all channels (SCC, digital waveform input, PCM, OPLL, Y8950 and PSG) scaled using respective volume registers, and then master DAC volume is applied.
-Mixer has 21-bit adder, and in case value overflows - sample value $< -2^{15}$ or $> 2^{15}-1$ - sample is clipped to the minimum or maximum respectively.
+If resulting waveform overflows 16-bit signed integer, volume is clipped to the maximum or minimum respectively, this effect is not well heard on minor clipping, but may be very unpleasant and heard as overloaded amplifier if clipping is heavy.